OjasMor/Traffic_Light_Classifier/README.md

 ### Testing as you Code

-After programming a function like this, it's a good idea to test it, and see if it produces the expected output. **In general, it's good practice to test code in small, functional pieces, after you write it**.
-This way, you can make sure that your code is correct as you continue to build a classifier, and you can identify any errors early on so that they don't compound.

 All test code can be found in the file `test_functions.py`.
-You are encouraged to look through that code and add your own testing code if you find it useful!

 One test function you'll find is: `test_one_hot(self, one_hot_function)` which takes in one argument, a one_hot_encode function, and tests its functionality.
 If your one_hot_label code does not work as expected, this test will print ot an error message that will tell you a bit about why your code failed.
 Once your code works, this should print out TEST PASSED.